 This malfunction is avoided by never exceeding the VFE speed (Velocity for flap extension – white arc) with flap extended (see Figure 1).

 Once the aeroplane is established in level flight at a safe altitude, the possible causes of the systems failure can be considered.

 If electrically operated flaps fail, check the master switch is ON, the flap circuit breaker is set (or if popped reset only once), and the alternator or generator output and battery state tested (if applicable).
 In addition, a visual check of flap position is made to ensure that it is not the flap position indicator that has failed.
-The visual check can also look for any asymmetric condition.
+The visual check should also look for any asymmetric condition.

 With flap up, the stalling speed is greater than with flap extended.
-To retain the same margin of airspeed over the stall speed, the approach and threshold speeds are increased by about the difference in the aeroplane's stall speed clean and the stall speed with full flap – commonly 5 knots for light aeroplanes.
+To retain the same margin of airspeed over the stall speed, the approach and threshold speeds are increased by about the difference in the aeroplane's stall speed clean, and the stall speed with full flap – commonly 5 knots for light aeroplanes.

 This increase in threshold speed will result in a longer landing distance, and therefore the suitability of the runway should be considered.
-Neither the group rating system nor the P-Charts allow for a flapless landing.
+Neither the group rating system, nor the P-Charts, allow for a flapless landing.